How to Declare Crypto in France Without an Accountant (2026)

 How to Declare Crypto in France Without an Accountant

-- One Form 3916-bis per foreign exchange account — independent of disposals and of the €305 test.
+- File one Form 3916-bis per foreign exchange account, independent of disposals and of the €305 test.

-- Stop self-filing if: high volume (BNC risk), heavy DeFi/staking, prior unreported years, or exit/residency questions.
+- Stop self-filing if any of these apply: high volume (BNC reclassification risk), heavy DeFi or staking, prior unreported years, or an exit/residency question.

 Step 0: decide if self-filing fits you